-Within the iron game, nothing is as confusing and unsolvable as the riddle of adaptation.
-It is both the crux of problems, the hidden success of many small victories and the source of confusion.
+Within the iron game, nothing is as confusing as the riddle of adaptation to exercise.
+It is both the crux of problems, the hidden success of many small victories and a constants source of confusion.

 As within any action, the learning curve varies within from highly complex to relatively steep.
 In the initial stages of learning, in this case an exercise, the individual will lack the technical experience and not perform the movement in the most efficient manner possible.
 Through dedicated practice, the skill set is developed and along with proper movement patterns, the individual will build the desired muscularity from the exercise.

-One winning strategy for those dedicated within the training world to circumvent the adaptation curve is by varying exercises on a regular basis.
-By varying exercises, though maintaining similar movement patters, the individual develops a broad base of general athletic attributes that can serve as the footing for highly specialized skills and not suffers with a rate of diminishing returns.
+One winning strategy for those dedicated within the training world is to circumvent the adaptation curve by varying exercises, mediums, settings or tempo on a regular basis.
+By varying exercises approaches the individual develops a broad base of general athletic attributes that can serve as the footing for highly specialised skills and does not suffer with a similar rate of diminishing returns.
 Ultimately these choices are not complicated and summarily provide one of the great benefits of the iron-game few seem to mention; it’s fun.